-Once the banana cream is smooth and blended, make your oatmeal.
-I make oatmeal the Dominican way – A bit of spice, lots of stirring, lightly sweetened.
+Once the banana cream is smooth and ready, make your oatmeal.
+I like to make oatmeal the Dominican way – A bit of spice, lots of stirring, lightly sweetened.
 It reminds me of childhood mornings watching mami stir our oatmeal over the stove-top before a morning of cartoons .
-I urge you to make oatmeal *your* way; however, if you want to follow my full recipe for this oatmeal you will need:
+I urge you to make oatmeal *your* way; however, if you want to follow my full recipe for this oatmeal you will need,

 - Whole milk ( I don’t do the skim or 1% thing)

 - A little ground cinnamon

 - Old Fashioned Rolled Oats.
 Don’t use quick cooking here.
 We’re going to stir and stir.